Meet the team

 Karen Russo is a pediatric physical therapist with nearly 35 years of experience and a mother of two young adults she’s incredibly proud of.
 Throughout her career, she has worked with hundreds of children with special needs and has seen how challenging it can be for families to access the adaptive equipment and services their children need.

 ELW is an initiative that deeply inspires her.
-She understands how often insurance falls short and how costly specialized items—like strollers, bathing equipment, and adaptive bikes—can be.
-Karen is passionate about supporting these children and their families, ensuring every child has what they need to reach their full potential.
+She understands how often insurance falls short and how costly specialized items like strollers, bathing equipment, and adaptive bikes—can be.